 Originally a separate village, Arroyo de la Miel, which means stream of honey, was situated between Benalmadena Pueblo and Benalmadena Costa and has been gradually swallowed up by development over the past three decades.

-Arroyo de la Miel is the main commercial and residential area for the area.
-Wide boulevards, decorated with colourful flowers, have many pavement cafes and restaurants which make this an ideal place to explore and provide a safe environment for children to walk along away from the road.
+Arroyo de la Miel is the main commercial and residential area for the town.
+Wide boulevards, decorated with colourful flowers, and a wide choice of pavement cafes and restaurants make this an ideal place to explore and provide a safe environment for children to walk away from the road.

-There are many shops, supermarkets, a Friday open air market, the Tivoli World theme park and Teleferico cable car all operating from the centre of town.
-Good connections to the town are catered for with many bus routes and the modern train station which links the town with Malaga City, Malaga Airport, Torremolinos and Fuengirola.
+You will find a wide range of shops, supermarkets, a Friday open-air market, the Tivoli World theme park and Teleferico cable car all operating from the centre of town.
+Good connections to and from the beach and the old town are covered by frequent bus routes and the modern train station which links the town with Malaga City, Malaga Airport, Torremolinos and Fuengirola.